Global surveillance: Collection of metadata and other content

 In the United States, the NSA is collecting the phone records of more than 300 million Americans.
 The international surveillance tool XKeyscore allows government analysts to search through vast databases containing emails, online chats and the browsing histories of millions of individuals.
 Britain's global surveillance program Tempora intercepts the fibre-optic cables that form the backbone of the Internet.
 Under the NSA's PRISM surveillance program, data that has already reached its final destination would be directly harvested from the servers of the following U.S. service providers: Microsoft, Yahoo!, Google, Facebook, Paltalk, AOL, Skype, YouTube, and Apple Inc.

 Contact chaining

+Contact chaining is a method that involves utilizing data related to social links among individuals, including call logs that connect phone numbers with each other, in order to pinpoint individuals associated with criminal groups.
+However, a lack of privacy guidelines can result in this process amassing an extensive portion of user data.

 The NSA uses the analysis of phone call and e-mail logs of American citizens to create sophisticated graphs of their social connections that can identify their associates, their locations at certain times, their traveling companions and other personal information.

 According to top secret NSA documents leaked by Snowden, during a single day in 2012, the NSA collected e-mail address books from: